 So what was out overall opinion of Auberge de Cendrillon?
 Well I must admit that I went in skeptical that we would find the experience good value for money given its high price tag.
 However we were completely won over by our experience at Auberge.

-The princesses were fantastic with our daughter and spent a lot of time talking to her and posing for photographs and us adults, including some fussy foodies, were bowled over with the quality of the food.
+The princesses were fantastic with our daughter and spent a lot of time talking to her and posing for photographs and us adults, including some fussy foodies, were bowled over with the quality of the food at this Disneyland Paris restaurant.

 Auberge de Cendrillon or ADC as some refer to it, is very expensive at just under 100 Euros a head for adults but for us we found it a great experience.